CaptainProton42/SphereScaper/README.md

 ## Grid Generation

+To summarize the algorithm:

+1. Start with a triangulation (in the tweeet above triangles in a hexagon)
+2. Remove random edges triangles to create quads (we will now have a grid consisting of mostly quads but also some triangles)
+3. Subdivide *all quads and triangles* into new quads
+4. Relax the mesh to make it look more natural

 ### Step 1: Triangulation

 The first step of the algorithm requires a triangulation.
-What is a triangulation?
-Well, there are many definitions (including but not limited to tracking bad guys in police crima drama series) but in our case we will define it as surface triangulation which, in the words of [Wikipedia](https://en.wikipedia.org/wiki/Surface_triangulation), is "a net of triangles, which covers a given surface partly or totally".
-In the tweet above we start with the triangulation of a hexagon but we can triangulate any surface, really.
+What is a triangulation, you ask?
+Well, there are many definitions (*including but not limited to tracking bad guys in police crime drama series*) but in our case we will define it as surface triangulation which, with the words of [Wikipedia](https://en.wikipedia.org/wiki/Surface_triangulation), is "a net of triangles, which covers a given surface partly or totally".
+Simply put, we split our initial shape into many smaller triangles.
+In the tweet above this is the triangulation of a hexagon but we can triangulate any surface, really.

 A popular triangulation of the surface of a sphere is the so-called [icosphere](https://en.wikipedia.org/wiki/Geodesic_polyhedron).
 It is, of course, not the only triangulation but it has some nice properties including the fact that all triangles have the same size.